terra-money/core/readme.md

 ### Join the mainnet

-The following requirements are recommended for running a `columbus-5` mainnet node:
+The following requirements are recommended for running a mainnet node:

-- **4 or more** CPU cores
+- Four or more CPU cores
-- At least **2TB** of disk storage
+- At least 32 GB of memory
-- At least **100mbps** network bandwidth
+- At least 300 mbps of network bandwidth
-- An Linux distribution
+- At least 2 TB NVME SSD

-For configuration and migration instructions for setting up a Columbus-5 mainnet node, visit [The mainnet repo](https://github.com/terra-money/mainnet).
+- A Linux distribution

-**Terra Node Quick Start**
+#### Terra node quickstart
 ```
 terrad init nodename
 wget -O ~/.terra/config/genesis.json https://cloudflare-ipfs.com/ipfs/QmZAMcdu85Qr8saFuNpL9VaxVqqLGWNAs72RVFhchL9jWs